Warning Norfolk schools for key worker children during coronavirus may not all be open for Monday

 Thousands of schoolchildren went to school for the last time for an indefinite period on Friday, after the government ordered them to close as part of the measures to reduce the spread of coronavirus.

-But the government has announced that children of a group of key workers will still be able to go to school to help their parents do their crucial jobs.
+But the government has announced that children of a group of key workers will still be able to go to school to help their parents do their crucial jobs, along with vulnerable pupils.

 Only one parent needs to be a “critical worker” for their children to be allowed to still attend school, but the advice remains that those children who can be cared for at home, should be cared for at home.